stackbit-projects/swell-pool-main-2e914/src/pages/index.md

     title: 'SWELL '
     subtitle: A Cardano Stake Pool
     content: >
-      Independently operated in USA.
       We are a mission driven pool dedicated to offering reliable staking services with zero fees.
     actions:
       - label: Pool Stats
         url: >-